 Increased flow velocities were determined for the shielding gas flow between the arc and the gas nozzle at the end of the pulse phase.
 The diameter of the free jet was slightly decreased at the same time.

-A large swirl also formed on the left hand side of the arc.
+A large swirl also formed on the left-hand side of the arc.
 The diameter of the swirl and the vortex velocity alter according to the current and the pulse time.

 Figure 6.
 Examples of particle image (left) and the calculated vector field at torch B in a 45° pushed position with arc (right).

 Figure 7.
-Video of calculated vector field at torch B in a 45° pushed position with arc.
+Video of the calculated vector field at torch B in a 45° pushed position with arc.

 PIV investigations of the shielding gas flow in arc welding systems require important adjustments to the technique of PIV measurement in order to consider the requirements in relation to the process and the material, along with in regards to the intense radiation emission and high temperatures of the arc.

 It is a requirement to utilize tracer particles with a high-melting temperature.
 A strong laser with light-sheet illumination optics is necessary in order to thoroughly illuminate the particles.